How much business loan can I get?

 Bottom line

-How much business lenders offer and how much you can borrow are 2 different numbers.
+How much business lenders offer and how much you can borrow are two different numbers.
 But the one you might want to focus on is how much you actually need to borrow for your project to avoid taking on more debt than necessary.

 FAQs about how much you can get for a business loan